-All of our spring dinners are hosted by a birth mom.
+All of our dinners are hosted by a birth mom.
 Some of the dinners will be out at restaurants, others will be hosted in people's homes.
 Therefore, space is limited so make sure to RSVP and save yourself a seat.

 Can I bring a guest?